-Discussion of ergonomics and ergonomic design to minimize risk factors for the development of musculoskeletal disorders (MSDs).
-Also includes discussion of OSHA Standard 29 CFR Part 1910 to explain the benefits of prevention of MSDs to employers and employees.
-Prevention of MSDs is also relevant to individuals who spend a lot of time social networking, gaming, or blogging.
+Discussion of ergonomics and ergonomic design to minimize risk factors for the development of musculoskeletal disorders (MSDs) and cumulative trauma disorders (CTDs).
+Also includes discussion of OSHA Standard 29 CFR Part 1910 to explain the benefits of prevention of MSDs and CTDs to employers and employees.
+Prevention of musculoskeletal pain is also relevant to individuals who spend a lot of time social networking, gaming, or blogging.

 What is Ergonomics?

 Ergonomics is the science of fitting jobs to people, including anatomy, physiology, and psychology.